Sprint football: MSFL

+These departures would take MSFL membership from a high of 8 members in 2023, to only two members for the 2027 season and beyond, leaving the future of the league in doubt; the league would play the 2026 season with only four teams (Quincy, Bellarmine, Midway, and Calumet).

 Weight limit

 CSFL rules, also used by the MSFL, require that players must weigh no more than 178 lb, a figure that has slowly increased from its original 150 lb as the weight of the American college student has increased over the course of the league's existence.
 League rules specify official weigh-ins four days and two days before each game.
 Players must weigh 178 lb four days and 2 days prior to game day.
 Players are allowed to gain weight back after meeting the weight limit.